Associate Professor David Lee joined the University in 2009.

 - Plantation Forestry, Tree Genetics, Carbon and Climate

-Dr David Lee's specialist areas of knowledge include forests, forestry, plant, genetics, Department of Primary Industries, environment, hardwood tree improvement, native forests.
+Dr David Lee's specialist areas of knowledge include forests, forestry, ginger, lemon myrtle, sandalwood, plant breeding, genetics, environment, tree improvement, native forests, carbon sequestration, indigenous forestry.